Dublin Area Rapid Transit: Initial development

+The first phase of the project (Howth–Bray) would receive CIÉ approval in 1977, and government approval on 31 May 1979 amidst the 1979 European elections.
+Linke-Hofmann-Busch would win the contract and supply 40 EMUs, beginning trials in March 1983.
+Public services began on 23 July 1984 and be inaugurated by Taoiseach Garret FitzGerald on 22 October of that year.
+The rest of the study would not be implemented reportedly due to a lack of funds.

-In conjunction with electrification, three new stations at Sandymount, Booterstown and Salthill and Monkstown were added to the network in 1984.
-Sandymount and Booterstown were each built at the sites of a previous station while Salthill and Monkstown were built near the site of the original Kingstown railway terminus, between Seapoint and Dún Laoghaire.
+In conjunction with electrification, three disused stations at Sandymount, Booterstown and Salthill and Monkstown were reopened for the DART in 1984.
+Sandymount and Booterstown were each built at the sites of a previous station while Salthill and Monkstown was built near the site of the original Kingstown railway terminus, between Seapoint and Dún Laoghaire.
 As electrification work was undertaken from 1981–1982, a spur which had served the ferry port at Dún Laoghaire was disconnected from the mainline as the installation of overhead power lines to service the harbour would have necessitated the lowering of the track which travelled through a portal south of Dún Laoghaire station.

 Early DART services ran from the north-eastern suburb of Howth, through Connolly, Tara Street, and Pearse stations in the city centre and on to Bray, which lies on the border between Dublin and Wicklow.
 This route remained unchanged for almost sixteen years until the line between Bray and Greystones was electrified.
 Further electrification of the line took place between Howth Junction & Donaghmede and Malahide, the northernmost DART station, on the Belfast mainline.
+The service to Portmarnock and Malahide began in October 2000.

+In March 2017, the government announced plans for a proposed new DART station, Woodbrook, to be built between Shankill and Bray on the southern section of the DART line.
+In 2020, Iarnród Éireann submitted a planning application for the station, and planning permission was granted in July 2021.
+Work on the station commenced by late 2023.
+The station opened in August 2025, as the 32nd station on the line.